miams/grace-core/README.md

 1. Reapply the template through CircleCI.
 1. The parameter store objects that define the groups are read and constructed into the IAM role policy on the tenant subaccounts.
 Neat!

+## GuardDuty
+Guardduty is configured with aggregator in [GRACE Platform Monitoring Account](https://github.com/GSA/grace-core/blob/master/terraform/master/platfrom_grace_monitoring.tf).
+Tenant account will automatically have GuardDuty enabled and added to aggregator account .
+There is manual step for tenant account to accept invitation from AWS console.
+Automation of this is not supported by terraform yet.

+GuardDuty threatfeed lambda is deployed in [GRACE Platform Monitoring Account](https://github.com/GSA/grace-core/blob/master/terraform/master/platfrom_grace_monitoring.tf).
+Lambda downloads threat IOC and automatically updates GuardDuty threat feed list in aggregator account.
+Tenant GuardDuty configuration are automatically synced with latest threat feed from aggregator account.

+Accept GuardDuty invitation from aggregator.
+1. Tenant log in to AWS console account.
+Switch to GuardDuty service and accept invitation.

 ## Changing tenant parameters

 Unfortunately, AWS Organizations does not allow adjusting the "name" or "email" properties of an account.
 You will receive errors about being unable to close the account because a credit card is required.
 At this time, grace-core is unable to allow changes to these properties once the accounts are created.
 [See issue #55](https://github.com/GSA/grace-core/issues/55).